 What is Multi Echelon Planning?

 - Multi echelon planning can be understood in many ways.
-It is a concept and technology that has only recently begun to have software available to be implemented, and its mindshare is increasing a supply chain organizations.
+It is a concept and technology that has only recently begun to have software available to be implemented, and its mindshare is increasing in supply chain organizations.
 While the underlying logic of

 - While the underlying logic of multi echelon is quite complicated, its business impact is easy to understand.
 The primary barrier to understanding